NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-03-Scriptures proving the Deity of Christ.md

 > Acts 22:16 And now why do you wait?
 Rise and be baptized and wash away your sins, **calling on his name**.’

-The result of Paul's conversion was so amazing and soead through the Christian population.
+The result of Paul's conversion was so amazing and spread through the Christian population.
 This is their reaction:

 > Acts 9:21 And all who heard him were amazed and said, “Is not this the man who made havoc in Jerusalem of **those who called upon this name?** And has he not come here for this purpose, to bring them bound before the chief priests?”